-Luckily, January and February are the best times to apply preventative treatments for fireblight and other tree infections, before the sweet spring growth allows them to settle in irrevocably.
+Luckily, January and February are the best times to apply preventative treatments for fire blight and other tree infections (including sycamore anthracnose), before the sweet spring growth allows them to settle in irrevocably.
 But take heed: treat for fire blight before the end of February!
 That means you should contact us NOW for a proposal and to get on the schedule.

 Evergreen Pears Beware

-In our area, the most common victim of fire blight is the evergreen pear.
-This normally beautiful tree blooms early in the spring, which is partly what makes it so attractive to fireblight.
+In our area, the most common victim of fire blight is the evergreen pear, although we have also seen it affect the Bradford pear.
+This evergreen pear trees bloom early in the spring, which is partly what makes it so attractive to fireblight.

 Contact us if you have evergreen pears on your property, even if you don’t know if they are infected (chances are, they are).
 Telltale signs of infections include clumps of brown, dead leaves and out of season defoliation.

 Fire blight is virtually impossible to eradicate but you can keep your trees looking good through a combination of preventative sprays and selective pruning to remove dead branches.